brisvag/pdbreader/README.md

 ### Bond guessing
 By default (disable with `guess_bonds=False`), the reader will attempt to guess bonds based on VDW radii and atom distances.
 These bonds are added to the dict.
 Differently from the `CONECT` records (which refer to the atom `id` column), these bonds are calculated on a coordinate basis, so they refer to the index of the `ATOM` and `HETATM` dataframes.

+Note that alternate locations are not handled correctly yet, and will be considered separate atoms for bonding purposes.